Azure/blobporter/README.md

 - `-d`, `--dup_check_level` *string* desired level of effort to detect duplicate data blocks to minimize upload size.
 Must be one of None, ZeroOnly, Full (default "None")

 - `-t`, `--transfer_type` *string*  defines the source and target of the transfer.
-Must be one of file-blockblob, file-pageblob, http-blockblob, http-pageblob, blob-file, pageblock-file (alias of blob-file), blockblob-file (alias of blob-file) or http-file
+Must be one of file-blockblob, file-pageblob, http-blockblob, http-pageblob, blob-file, pageblock-file (alias of blob-file), blockblob-file (alias of blob-file), http-file, blob-pageblob, blob-blockblob, s3-pageblob and s3-blockblob.

 - `m`, `--compute_blockmd5` *bool* if present or true, block level MD5 has will be computed and included as a header when the block is sent to blob storage.
 Default is false.